websights

 The simulation results of SimScale were compared to the analytical results presented in [Afkar]\(^1\).

-Mesh and Element Types: The mesh for cases A and B was created with the standard algorithm, with first order elements.
+Mesh and Element Types: The mesh for cases A and B was created with the standard algorithm coupled with a quad-dominant extrusion refinement along the thickness of the vessel.
+A second order mechanical element and first order thermal element with lumped mass were considered.

 The setup from cases A and B is the same, except for the thermal conductivity \(\kappa\).